Flone-dnb/FWorldGenerator/README.md

 <h3>Preview</h3>
 <ul>
     <li><b>Complex Preview</b> - generates one part of the world (every time a parameter is changed) as an example of how it's gonna look.</li>
+    <li><b>Draw Chunk Bounds</b> - draws bounds of the chunks if enabled.
+This could be useful to see triggers (see Load Unload Chunk Max Z parameter).
+Only works if the Complex Preview is enabled or if the game is started.
+Will not work if you have only 1 chunk.</li>
 </ul>

 <h3>Chunks</h3>